 Steps to washing your lashes:

-1. Dispense 1-2 pumps of foaming cleanser onto eyelid
+1. Dispense 1-2 pumps of foaming cleanser onto eyelid or brush

 2. Using an extension safe lash wash brush, gently cleanse in a circular motion, being sure to thoroughly get the eyelid, all layers of lashes, the lash line, and under eye area